getpelican/pelican/docs/settings.rst

    Maximum number of items allowed in a feed.
 Feed item quantity is unrestricted by default.

+.. data:: FEED_START_DATE

+   Date from the first entry expected in the new generated feed.
+Date format is defined as "%Y-%m-%d" i.e. "2019-07-31".
+   This setting is specially useful to migrated blogs that used to have an original feed and do not want every single post been parsed again, or set a cut date for feed start to be generated.

 .. data:: RSS_FEED_SUMMARY_ONLY = True

    Only include item summaries in the ``description`` tag of RSS feeds.
 If set